isabella232/experience-manager-guides-learn.en/help/tutorials/native-pdf/components-pdf-template.md

 Similarly, if you want a cover and back page, then you must have a page layout created and applied in the settings.
 Else, your PDF will not contain the cover and back pages.

-For more information on page layouts, see *Setting Page Layout*.
+For more information on page layouts, see [Design a page layout](design-page-layout.md).

 **Print**